QuTech-Delft/squidasm/docs/source/tutorial/section0_overview.rst

 as there are differences in syntax between what the NetQASM tutorial introduces and what SquidASM requires from its applications.
 Thus this tutorial, in the first two sections, will be introducing NetQASM as well.

-While we suggest avoiding the NetQASM tutorial, as it will likely cause confusion, we do recommend using the NetQASM API documentation after completing the tutorial.
+While we suggest avoiding the NetQASM tutorial initially, as it will likely cause confusion, we do recommend using the NetQASM API documentation after completing the tutorial.